 Data and surveillance

 Invasive Pneumococcal Disease (IPD) surveillance is based on local and reference laboratory reports confirming isolation of S. pneumoniae from sterile body sites, mainly blood and CSF.
 In 1999, the Scottish Pneumococcal Invasive Disease Enhanced Reporting (SPIDER) scheme was introduced.
-The enhanced surveillance scheme is jointly managed by HPS and the Scottish Haemophilus, Legionella, Meningococcus and Pneumococcus Reference Laboratory (SHLMPRL).
+The enhanced surveillance scheme is jointly managed by HPS and the Scottish Haemophilus, Legionella, Meningococcus and Pneumococcus Reference Laboratory (SHLMPRL) (external weblink).
 Data from SPIDER informs understanding of the epidemiology of IPD in Scotland.

-Figure 2 includes data on cases reported in the first and second quarter of 2020 and indicates that IPD continues to occur more frequently in older age groups:
+Figure 2 includes data on cases reported in 2021, and indicates that IPD continues to occur more frequently in older age groups:

 - 12 (28.6%) were 65 years or older